azsk/AzTS-docs/07-AzTS REST APIs/Set up.md

 ## **Step 2 of 4.** Steps to configure AzTS WebAPI's Azure Active Directory (AAD) application to access AzTS REST API

-You'll need to add additional permissions in API permissions section of AzTS Web API AAD application.
-The permission/scope created in this step will have to be shared with end-users to generat access token for AzTS REST API.
+You'll need to add additional permissions in API permissions section of AzTS WebAPI AAD application.
+The permission/scope created in this step will have to be shared with end-users to generate access token for AzTS REST APIs.
 The steps to configure AzTS WebAPI AAD application are as follows:

 ### **2.1.
 Steps to get the client id of the AzTS WebAPI AAD application:**
 1. Go to Azure Portal.